Divi Builder Review: A Smart Choice for Agencies and Freelancers

 • Display condition.

-🖌️ Theme Builder
+# Theme Builder

 In case you didn’t know, every WordPress theme has template files written in PHP to govern the layout of site parts like header, footer, archive pages, and so on.

-In the FSE era, you can create your own custom templates to replace the default templates of your theme (requires a block theme).
+In the FSE (Full-site Editing) era, you can create your own custom templates to replace the default templates of your theme (requires a block theme).
 The feature to create custom templates for site parts is often called theme builder.

 Divi Builder also comes with a theme builder feature in case you need it.
 With the feature, you can create custom templates for your site parts from header, footer, achieve pages, single post, to search results page.